-Although business litigation covers a wide variety of business-related topics and issues, it is primarily understood to be the practice of law that deals with problems and disagreements arising from business relationships.
+Although business and commercial litigation covers a wide variety of business-related topics and issues, it is primarily understood to be the practice of law that deals with problems and disagreements arising from business relationships.
 This could involve everything from evaluating and resolving contract and employment disputes to handling construction lien and collection matters.
 Determining when litigation is appropriate and formulating a legal strategy can be a complex process, so if you live in Florida and are involved in a business-related dispute, it is critical to contact a knowledgeable business litigation attorney who will aggressively represent your interests.

 Breach of Contract